liatrio-chef/hygieia-dev-unbaked/README.md

 ========================
 An unbaked vagrant box that uses chef to spin up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, and hygieia.

+The unbaked version can be found here: https://github.com/liatrio-chef/hygieia-dev-unbaked

+The baked version can be found here: https://github.com/liatrio-chef/hygieia-dev-baked

 Requirements
 ------------
 ChefDK must be installed: https://downloads.chef.io/chef-dk/